Veterans and Mesothelioma Lawsuits

 Statute of Limitations

-Each U.S. state has a set time frame during which claims must be filed.
-The legal term for this time frame is the “statute of limitations,” and it begins at the time of diagnosis.
+Each state has a set timeframe during which claims must be filed.
+The legal term for this timeframe is the “statute of limitations” and it begins at the time of diagnosis.
 The average statute of limitations for mesothelioma is two to three years, so it’s important to contact an attorney as early as possible.
 In some states, the mesothelioma statute of limitations is different for personal injury and wrongful death lawsuits.

 The Legal Process

-Your legal team will need to determine the length of time and amount of asbestos your or your loved one was exposed to, locate and question witnesses, and secure expert testimony if needed.
+Your legal team will need to determine the length of time and amount of asbestos you were exposed to, locate and question witnesses, and secure expert testimony if needed.
 It typically takes about six months to gather all of the information for a mesothelioma case.